hozmaster/dyndnsgd/dns/TASKLIST.md

         - [ ] If IP address has been changed, update the IP address also to the database.
 - [ ] Other
   - [ ] Clean codebase from not used code and files.
-  - [ ] Installation shall create the database for the domains to the /var/db/goddy.db.
-It should be sqlite3 database.
   - [ ] Check what is needed to show the Log view.
-  - [ ] Check what is needed IPC communication between frontend and backend (arbitrator.php).
+  - [x] Check what is needed IPC communication between frontend and backend (arbitrator.php).